LookADonKill/LookADonKill/README.md

 <b> Pleasure to meet you, everyone! </b>
 ---
-Nice to meet you!
-I'm an active Game Application and Technology Major Student 🎮☺ You can call me...
+I'm an active Game Application and Technology Major Student 🎮☺
+<h5> You can call me... </h5>
 <h3>Juan Xavier Soegiarto</h3>

 <table width="100%">